initialapps/OC_Alerts/README.md

 * Learn a new framework - VueJS
 * Civic hacking - to make the world a better place!

-Generally going to start by pulling data from the @OCSD_Bot and populating it on a map.
-We'll see where this goes from there.
+This got started by pulling data from the @OCSD_Bot and populating it on a map.
 This project is not affiliated with OCSD.

-Note: This project is just getting started, so it's a bit of a mess right now.
-Nothing works yet.
-Checkout the issues and project board to see where this is at.
+Note: This project stopped working after the @OCSD_Bot stopped tweeting.
+Maybe this can be updated with data from somewhere else...

 Feel free to follow, clone, contribute!
 There are a lot of cool things that could be done (e.g. marker color codes, map animations, pull date ranges of data, and many more).
 Follow along on twitter @initialapps.